 How do you choose an executor for your will?

-If you have no children, however, you could consider another family member or friend.
+If you have no children, you could consider another family member or friend.
 “You want someone with good judgment and preferably no financial conflicts of interest,” says Griffith.
 “If you know someone with a professional background, that may also help them to best follow your wishes.”

 What happens if you leave money to charity in your will?

-Leaving assets to a qualified charity creates a double benefit: It helps your favourite causes and could lower your estate’s tax bill, too.
+Leaving assets to a qualified charity creates a double benefit, it:

 “If you have an investment that’s in a gain position [it’s worth more than you paid for it], donating in kind is helpful because it means your estate won’t pay tax on that gain,” says Griffith.
-“In effect, this ‘disinherits’ the Canada Revenue Agency (CRA) from the estate.”

 If you plan to donate an investment that’s lost value, however, Griffith suggests selling and donating the cash.
 That way, your estate can use the loss to offset gains elsewhere.

 This raises the question of how to ensure your charitable donations are made as tax-efficiently as possible after your death.
-The easiest way is for you to include instructions (and set aside funds) in your will for your executor to find and pay for financial and tax advice.
+The easiest way is for you to include instructions (and set aside funds) in your will for your executor to follow and pay for financial and tax advice.

-What to do with RRSPs and TFSAs
+Planning your estate with RRSPs and TFSAs

-“Typically, aging parents get help from their children, so long-term care insurance is important if you don’t have kids,” says Griffith. “[Long-term care] policies pay a regular, income-style benefit to ensure that if you can’t care for yourself, you have the help you need to sustain the lifestyle you want in retirement.”
+“Typically, aging parents get help from their children, so long-term care insurance is important if you don’t have kids,” says Griffith. “(Long-term care) policies pay a regular, income-style benefit to ensure that if you can’t care for yourself, you have the help you need to sustain the lifestyle you want in retirement.”